Temples around Chennai (South)

 An ancient temple

-Thanks to many Blog readers for providing information about many temples here.
+Thanks to many Blog readers who provided lots of information about many temples here.